“An essential component of wisdom is the knowledge that man’s failure to understand truth does not make it untrue.”

 Project Prometheus: Marketing & PR Learning Resources

 It’s been our experience that too many people have a misunderstanding of crowdfunding marketing and public relations which doom them to crowdfunding failure.
-We base our conclusion on the hundreds of hours of conversations we’ve had with clients and potential clients over the years while making observations based on the outcomes of their decisions.
-It’s gotten to the point where we were spending too much time trying to replace the misconceptions most people have about crowdfunding PR and marketing with reality.
+We base our conclusion on the thousands of hours of conversations we’ve had with clients and potential clients over the years while making observations based on the outcomes of those conversations and their decisions.
+It got to the point where we were spending too much time trying to educate people in a general sense and replace the misconceptions most people have about crowdfunding PR and marketing with reality.

 Advertising and public relations is the cornerstone of the success of any business.
 Having a good working knowledge of the marketing world gives you an edge to succeed not just in crowdfunding but in the business world itself.